 On the automatic temperature control system they further complicate the system by using a module.
 Malfunction of these components can cause different symptoms and that's where we’ll start.

 If you look at the wiring diagram for the Ford F150 below, you'll see that the high speed setting bypasses the resistor assembly completely.
-I'll go one step further and say that if you're blower motor works on high and you have the card type Ford blower motor resistor, no further diagnosis is required.
+If you're blower motor works on high and you have the card type Ford blower motor resistor, no further diagnosis is required.

-With that said, sometimes you’ll be able to smell some electrical burning or melting odor.
-We have one more important point to make about this Ford blower motor electrical problem.
-The four wire connector that plugs into the resistor module needs a thorough inspection.
+If you smell some electrical burning or melting odor, the four wire connector that plugs into the resistor module needs a thorough inspection.

-Not only can the connector melt, but the heat can burn and distort the terminals.
-If you observe any damage or discoloration of the terminal, you should always replace the connector.
+Often the connector melts, and the heat can burn and distort the terminals.
+If you observe any damage or discoloration of the terminal, you should replace the connector.
 You can purchase these pigtail electrical connectors separately.

 When you have blower motor speed control problems on a Ford with ATC the failure can still point to a failed resistor module.
 However, the part looks a lot different than the card type module discussed above.